Topics of plans for the section "Knowledge"

 1. The concept of global problems, their types:

-a) ecological;
+a) environmental;

-b) the problem of the North and South;
+b) the problem of North and South;

 c) international terrorism.

-2. Lubility of the global environmental crisis:
+2. The essence of the global environmental crisis:

-a) the disappearance of biological species;
+a) extinction of biological species;

-b) Pollution of the atmosphere, soil, the world's ocean;
+b) pollution of the atmosphere, soil, oceans;

 d) global warming, etc.

-3. Causes of the Global Environmental Problem:
+3. Causes of the global environmental problem:

-b) consumer attitude towards nature.
+b) Consumer attitude to nature.

-4. Signs of the global environmental problem:
+4. Signs of a global environmental problem:

 a) affects the interests of all countries and peoples;

-5. Ways to overcome the environmental crisis:
+5. Ways to overcome the ecological crisis:

 b) science in the service of ecology;